alpaca-lang/alpaca/README.md

 optional timeout and associated action.
 I'm as yet unsure of how I'm going to handle guards on types but likely in the same way I do for the Erlang FFI.
 I'm thinking a form of predicate at the moment.

-## Type Checker
-Currently working for basic polymorphism and integers.
-Only tested at the per-function level.
-Next key things:

-- check full modules
-- check inter-module calls

-Longer term:

-- work with the eventual Erlang FFI
-- check receives